-The rising popularity of flexible, co-working spaces has certainly been one of the major shifts away from traditional workplaces over the past decade, with many arguing that their creative design and layouts have aided this rise.
+The rising popularity of flexible, hybrid and co-working spaces has certainly been one of the major shifts away from traditional workplaces over the past decade, with many arguing that their creative design and layouts have aided this rise.

-Our recent workplace report ‘Meeting Expectations’ which surveyed >1000 UK office workers found that over 20% of UK workers feel that they would be more productive in a better designed workplace.
+Our recent workplace report ‘Meeting Expectations’ which surveyed >1000 UK office workers found that over 20% of UK workers feel that they would be more productive in a better-designed workplace.
 Furthermore, it has highlighted the fact that staff view access to natural light and also a variety of spaces to where they can choose to work from as absolute essentials in the modern office – the fundamentals like we mentioned are critically important.

-This supports a past report by Human Spaces which found that natural light (42%) and quiet work spaces (22%) were the top elements most desired in any office.
-However we know that not all offices benefit from an abundance of natural light or have the required room to provide an array of different work areas but that doesn’t mean that they shouldn’t spend time trying to create a workplace that truly works for their organization and staff.
+This supports a past report by Human Spaces which found that natural light (42%) and quiet workspaces (22%) were the top elements most desired in any office.
+However, we know that not all offices benefit from an abundance of natural light or have the required room to provide an array of different work areas but that doesn’t mean that they shouldn’t spend time trying to create a workplace that truly works for their organization and staff.

-It will be interesting to see how the next 5-10 years impact the design of co-working space and workplaces in general as workers aspire to working in spaces that allow them to be productive and happy at the same time.
+It will be interesting to see how the next 5-10 years impact the design of co-working spaces and workplaces in general as workers aspire to work in spaces that allow them to be productive and happy at the same time.
 Unquestionably, companies and many co-working providers will have to significantly up their game when it came to office design, with those pioneers who did so earliest reaping the rewards at present.